Originally published in Barista Magazine, 2014

 If you’re lucky enough to visit Berlin’s exciting coffee scene, here’s a quick guide to help you find your way.
 We’ve divided it into two loops covering two separate sections of the city.

-Loop #1 – Five shops in close proximity, and one a bit fArther out
+Loop #1 – Five shops in close proximity & one a bit farther out

 - Chapter One —Nora of Chapter One has a welcoming laugh, which makes her mad filter coffee chemistry set extra inviting.
 This café she owns with Björn Köpke is a sparsely decorated place on a quiet side street that lets you savor everything going on in the cup.
 While the focus is on filter coffees, there’s a La Marzocco Strada there just in case.
 Beans from JB Coffee (Germany), Taf (Greece), and more with Drop (Sweden) on the espresso.
 Mittenwalder Straße 30, 10961 Berlin